 - "Hit the ground running": Busted.
 If you're being dropped on the ground, actively trying to run in the air to get a head start will slow you down.
 They also tried to hit the ground running with a bicycle and a car.
 The rig to drop the bike worked just fine, but the friction of the tire when it hit the ground and Tory's weight caused the bike to stop when the wheel touched the ground.
 Likewise, when they dropped the front end of a car to the ground, the impact caused the car to bounce just enough that it caused a delay in the movement of the vehicle.

-- There is also the reason many modern sports cars have traction control (a purpose built version of the system to get a good standing start being called launch control) - wheelspin, which also happened in the vehicle tests above, only results in loss of traction and thus poorer acceleration times.
+- There is also the reason many modern sports cars have traction control (a purpose-built version of the system to get a good standing start being called launch control) - excessive wheelspin, which also happened in the vehicle tests above, only results in loss of traction and thus poorer acceleration times. (some degree of wheelspin is necessary to avoid the same sort of "bogging" seen in Tory's bike experiment.)

 - "Knock your socks off": Busted.
 The kinetic energy from a battering ram, let alone a punch, could not knock the socks off of Buster by pure force alone.
 The team WAS able to remove socks off of dummy legs with a shockwave generated by high explosives, but the explosion would be fatal even at the maximum distance required for them to be blown off.